Column: Black coaching hires still at dismal level in NFL

 And they deserve a chance to succeed.

 Tim Dahlberg is a national sports columnist for The Associated Press.
-Write to him at tdahlberg(at)ap.org or http://twitter.com/timdahlberg
+Write to him at tdahlberg@ap.org or http://twitter.com/timdahlberg